Twenty-One (game show): Payoff

 All amounts are cumulative; in the first playout structure, winning four games would be worth $1,000,000.
 After winning a fourth game, the contestant started the chain again at $100,000 for defeating a fifth opponent, $200,000 for defeating a sixth, and so on.
 After a few early episodes, the number of matches required to win $1,000,000 increased; winning seven games would now be worth at least $2,675,000.
 As before, any contestant who defeated a seventh opponent started from the beginning of the chain.

-When the rules changed, the returning champion won one game and $100,000 in his appearance on the final show under the old prize structure.
-Instead of being "grandfathered" under the old prize structure, he played and won his second game for $250,000 (the next amount after $100,000), and played but lost his third game for $500,000.
+When the new prize structure was adopted, the returning champion had won one game and $100,000 in his appearance on the final show under the old one.
+Instead of being "grandfathered" under that structure, he played and won his second game for $250,000 (the next amount after $100,000), and played but lost his third game for $500,000.

 Under both prize structures, champions remained on the show until being defeated, as in the original version.
 However, unlike the original show, new champions' winnings were not deducted from the totals of dethroned ones.